 If the tide is low, it’s possible to take the shore from Botanical Beach to Botany Bay but be prepared to do some scrambling.
 It’s not an easy walk.

-As you reach the beach you will find the famous tide pools in either direction.
-Head left, down the pebble beach, notice a small ridge only a couple of feet high, climb up and continue down the shoreline getting closer to the water.
+As you reach the beach, you will find the famous tide pools in either direction.
+Head left, down the pebble beach, notice a small ridge only a couple of feet high, climb up and continue down the shoreline, getting closer to the water.
 You can’t miss the small and large tide pools filled with sea life, each different from the last.
 Be careful the wet seaweed can be slippery, and watch your step keeping the sealife undisturbed.

 Peering in, you will be amazed by the brightly coloured life living in the cracks and burrowed holes.
 Each window into marine life offers new and exciting plants and animals.
+There isn’t another place like this on Vancouver Island, maybe the world.
+However, if you are looking for another spot to explore with fewer people try Parkinson Beach, it’s not too far and you will find some wonderful tide pools similar to the ones at Botanical.

 There aren’t many tide pools in Botany Bay, but what it lacks in sea life is made up with its pebble beach encircled by distinctive rock formations formed millions of years ago when the earth moved and created these waves of stones we walk on today.